gsemakin/FormComponent/README.md

     });

 ```
-*This example below for the multilanguage support:*
+*!!!
+This example below for the multilanguage support: !!!*
 ```javascript
 form1.newField({
     name: 'customfield2',